MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ## Note for developers

 You're welcome and encouraged to try developing your applications using Insider builds of HoloLens.
 Check out the [HoloLens Developer Documentation](https://developer.microsoft.com/windows/mixed-reality/development) to get started.
-Those instructions also work with Insider builds of HoloLens.
-You can use the same builds of Unity and Visual Studio that you're already using for HoloLens development.
+Those instructions also work with Insider builds for HoloLens.
+Use the same builds for Unity and Visual Studio that you're already using for HoloLens development.

 ## Stop receiving Insider builds